 How does bergamot look like?

-To me, bergamot looks like a dry lemon.
-Yellowish to dark green, bergamot is easy to recognize as it doesn’t have the smooth texture of oranges or lemon.
+Characterized by a wrinkly green peel, bergamot is easy to recognize as it doesn’t have the smooth texture of oranges or lemon.

 How is bergamot made?